 • Implemented a novel, PRM-based, MoveIt and OMPL integrated, dynamic motion planner enabling the HUBO robot to asynchronously plan and execute motions on its two robot arms and around moving obstacles

-Carnegie Mellon University Robotics Institute• May 2020 - present
+Carnegie Mellon University Robotics Institute May 2020 - May 2022

 • Simulated humans and human motion in Gazebo to test a robot guide for the visually impaired in public spaces